Power of Breast Milk

 As well as nourishing him, breast milk protects your baby.
 Breast milk is full of live ingredients, including stem cells, white blood cells and beneficial bacteria,2 as well as other bioactive components, such as antibodies, enzymes and hormones,3 which all help fight infection, prevent disease, and contribute to normal healthy development.

-Babies who are breastfed exclusively for their first six months are less likely to suffer from diarrhoea and sickness, gastroenteritis, colds and flu, ear and chest infections and thrush.4 And compared to formula-fed infants, exclusively breastfed babies are half as likely to be victims of sudden infant death syndrome (SIDS or cot death).5
+Babies who are breastfed exclusively for their first six months are less likely to suffer from diarrhea and sickness, gastroenteritis, colds and flu, ear and chest infections and thrush.4 And compared to formula-fed infants, exclusively breastfed babies are half as likely to be victims of sudden infant death syndrome (SIDS or cot death).5

-Of course, breastfed babies do get poorly sometimes but breastfeeding when your baby is sick has even more benefits: “If a baby gets an illness, or his mother does, the protective components in her milk tend to increase,”6 explains Professor Peter Hartmann of the University of Western Australia, an internationally renowned expert on lactation and breastfeeding.
+Of course, breastfed babies do get sick sometimes but breastfeeding when your baby is sick has even more benefits: “If a baby gets an illness, or his mother does, the protective components in her milk tend to increase,”6 explains Professor Peter Hartmann of the University of Western Australia, an internationally renowned expert on lactation and breastfeeding.
 “A breastfed baby is likely to recover faster than a formula-fed baby because the mother’s body will produce specific antibodies against whatever infection he’s picked up.”

 And it’s not only about nutrition and immunity – breastfeeding when your baby is sick or upset comforts and soothes him, which is not to be underestimated as an important benefit.
 In fact, studies have shown that breastfeeding reduces crying and provides relief when babies are having vaccinations.7

-Feeding your preemie your milk offers the best protection against potentially fatal conditions including sepsis, chronic lung disease and necrotising enterocolitis (NEC).8 Premature babies who are fed breast milk are also more likely to come home from hospital earlier.9
+Feeding your preemie your milk offers the best protection against potentially fatal conditions including sepsis, chronic lung disease and necrotizing enterocolitis (NEC).8 Premature babies who are fed breast milk are also more likely to come home from hospital earlier.9

 “Feeding your premature baby breast milk is the most beneficial thing you can do for them,” Professor Hartmann points out.
 “Every drop counts.”
 In fact, healthcare professionals view breast milk not just as nutrition, but as a medical intervention.
 Read more on how important breast milk is for premature babies.